DiveGearAdvice.comUpdated June 2026

 Looking for more gear recommendations?

-Browse All GuidesThe Great Lakes hold more than 6,000 shipwrecks.
-Cold freshwater preserves wood, metal, and cargo in ways that saltwater cannot.
-Wrecks that would be unrecognizable coral-encrusted mounds in tropical water remain structurally intact in the Great Lakes — masts still standing, cargo still visible, sometimes even personal effects scattered across the deck.
-It is underwater archaeology you can swim through.
+I find the Great Lakes genuinely fascinating from a diving perspective.
+They hold more than 6,000 shipwrecks, and cold freshwater preserves wood, metal, and cargo in ways that saltwater simply cannot.
+Wrecks that would be unrecognizable coral-encrusted mounds in tropical water remain structurally intact here -- masts still standing, cargo still visible, sometimes even personal effects scattered across the deck.
+It's underwater archaeology you can swim through.

 Michigan alone has 12 designated underwater preserves.
 Thunder Bay National Marine Sanctuary in Lake Huron protects over 100 documented wrecks.
 Lake Superior's cold, deep water preserves wrecks in conditions approaching those of a museum.
 For wreck diving enthusiasts, the Great Lakes are unrivaled in North America.

 The gear demands are serious.
 This is cold water wreck diving with limited visibility, significant depth, and environmental hazards that warm-water diving does not present.
-Here is what you need.
+Here's what you need.

 Quick Picks